harsh242bu/RPG_Game_in_Java/src/README.txt

     Following classes represent concrete implementation of battle state

-        HeroTurn.java
-        MonsterTurn.java
-        QuitBattle.java
+        HeroAttack.java
+        MonsterAttack.java

 Market.java - Implemented market using this class.
-It contains various weapons, armors, spells, potions etc. All the itmes that hero can buy.
+It contains various weapons, armors, spells, potions etc. All the
+                items that hero can buy.
+Also, implemented market

 Market state machine: